The Nine Peahens and the Golden Apples: Synopsis

 An emperor's golden apple tree was robbed every night, and his sons set themselves to watch it.
 The older two slept, but the youngest stayed awake.
 Nine peahens arrived.
 Eight rifled the tree, while the ninth came down beside him and became a beautiful maiden.
 She talked with him.
 He begged her to leave one apple, and she left two.
 This went on for two nights, until his brothers spied on him and saw how it happened.
 They made a bargain with a witch, and the next night she leapt up and cut off a lock of the maiden's hair.
 The prince caught the witch and had her executed, but the peahens did not return.

 Grieving, the prince set out in search of his beloved.
 He found a castle with an aging empress, who had one daughter.
 On hearing that nine peahens bathed in the lake outside, he set out, despite her efforts to have him stay.
-The empress bribed his servant to blow a whistle when the nine peahens approached.
+The empress bribed the prince’s servant to blow a whistle when the nine peahens approached.
 This threw him into an enchanted sleep.
 The ninth tried to wake him, but to no avail.
 She told the servant they would come on the next day and never again.
 The next day, the servant put him to sleep again, and the maiden told him that if the prince wanted to find her, he should roll the under peg on the upper.
 The servant repeated this to the prince.
-The prince cut off his head and went on alone.
+The prince cut off the servant’s head and went on alone.

-A hermit directed him to a castle, he found the ninth peahen, and they were married at once.
-One day his wife, the empress, had to go on journey, and forbade him to go into the twelfth cellar.
+A hermit directed him to a castle where he found the ninth peahen, the empress of a kingdom.
+They were married at once and lived in her castle.
+One day his wife had to go on journey, and forbade him to go into the twelfth cellar.
 When he went in, a cask with iron bands about it asked him for water.
-He gave it three cups.
+He gave it three cups of water.
 It burst, and a dragon sprang out to fly off and capture the empress.

-He set out in search of her.
-He saw a fish on the bank, helped it into the water, and received a scale to call it; a fox in a trap, and received a couple of hairs; and a wolf in another trap, and received a couple of hairs.
-He found where the empress was held captive, and they tried to escape.
+The prince set out in search of her.
+He saw a fish on the riverbank, helped it into the water, and received a scale to call it; a fox in a trap, and received a couple of hairs in return for freeing it; and a wolf in a snare, and received a couple of hairs for releasing it.
+He found the dragon’s palace where the empress was held captive, and they tried to escape.
 The dragon saw them and wanted to pursue them, but his horse told him there was plenty of time to eat and drink before setting off and, sure enough, after he had eaten and drunk, the dragon captured them.
 He let the prince go because of the drinks of water, but promised it would be the only clemency.